-For mid- and high-rise residential buildings (four stories or more), the performance pathway under 2019 Title 24, Part 6 code uses mixed fueled HVAC system as the baseline (CEC 2019).
-The California Energy Commission has proposed changes to the current 2019 Title 24, Part 6 code nonresidential ACM to use the following equipment as baseline HVAC systems:
+For mid- and high-rise residential buildings (four stories or more), the performance pathway under 2019 Title 24, Part 6 code uses a mixed fueled HVAC system as the baseline (CEC 2019).
+The California Energy Commission has proposed changes to the current 2019 Title 24, Part 6 code nonresidential ACM to use the following equipment for baseline HVAC systems:

-- For mid-rise residential buildings (four to seven stories): the baseline system is single zone constant volume direct expansion air conditioner (Split Dx) with furnace - For high-rise residential buildings (eight stories or more): the baseline system is Split Dx with furnace.
+- For mid-rise residential buildings (four to seven stories): the baseline system is a single zone constant volume direct expansion air conditioner (Split Dx) with natural gas furnace - For high-rise residential buildings (eight stories or more): the baseline system is a Split Dx with natural gas furnace.